Adventures on the Third Oldest River in the World

 Self-guided float trips from Bent Creek through Biltmore

-The French Broad outdoor center Asheville Outdoor Center is located on Amboy Road.
+The French Broad outdoor center Asheville Outdoor Company is located on Amboy Road.
 The first outdoor center on the river nearly 25 years ago, owner Dave Donnell works closely with nonprofits to keep the river pristine; he also offers rentals and instruction of all kinds of floating craft.

 Donnell’s company offers a seven-mile float trip on quiet waters that meanders through Biltmore.
 It’s heavily wooded and there are views of the house and sometimes the Inn.
 This gentle cruising is offered year round, weather dependent.